top of page

 Atsuki Maeda, DAOM, L.Ac., Dipl.
 O.M.

-Throughout his career, Dr. Maeda has taught in Master's and Doctoral programs at various acupuncture institutions.
+Throughout his career, Dr. Maeda has taught in Master's and Doctoral programs at numerous acupuncture institutions.
 He is the founder of the Japanese Acupuncture program at the Acupuncture and Integrative Medicine College in Berkeley and the Japanese Acupuncture concentration program at Emperor's College of Traditional Oriental Medicine.

 In addition, Dr. Maeda established the Japanese Acupuncture study program at AIMC, Berkeley in 2007 and currently leads the Japanese Acupuncture Study-Abroad Tour in Kyoto, Japan since 2014.
-He is also a provider of CEU (California) and PDA (NCCAOM) units, offering continuing education seminars worldwide on Japanese Acupuncture, Stroke Acupuncture (XNKQ), and Celestial Acupuncture.
+He is also a provider of CEU (California) and PDA (NCBAHM) units, offering continuing education seminars worldwide on Japanese Acupuncture, Stroke Acupuncture (XNKQ), and Celestial Acupuncture.

 Dr. Maeda maintains a successful practice in Santa Monica and Torrance, California, where he continues to provide exceptional care to his patients.